Button clicks that feel satisfying

 Thomas got excited about this immediately.
 He posted a video demo and wrote:

-I had something similar I have been meaning to post.
-In regards to actual styles I will update this thread this week with some ideas.
+I had something similar I’ve been meaning to post.
+In regards to actual styles I’ll update this thread this week with some ideas.

 I asked whether this could apply beyond just buttons:

 Could this sort of post-click splash apply to any field, not just buttons?
-I am wondering that AFTER a capture box is filled out and saved (not just clicked on) - the splash might sort of “confirm save”?
+I’m wondering that AFTER a capture box is filled out and saved (not just clicked on) - the splash might sort of “confirm save”?

 Thomas saw the bigger picture:

-In addition to buttons there are tons of areas I am looking to add delight with smoother animations, how things popup, close etc.
+In addition to buttons there are tons of areas I’m looking to add delight with smoother animations, how things popup, close etc.

-This is where Material Design got it right with the ripple effect.
+This is where Matias Duarte’s Material Design team got it spot on with the ripple effect.
 Users touch a specific spot, and the visual feedback originates from that exact point.
 The expanding circle creates anticipation and confirms the action was registered.

 Thomas referenced Material Design’s button implementation as inspiration: “Something like material designs click?
 Maybe faster though.”

-Though as we debated internally, the ripple that always starts from the center of the button, instead of the point of contact - that is not the most natural feedback.
+Though as we debated internally, the ripple that always starts from the center of the button, instead of the point of contact - that’s not the most natural feedback.

 Watch how clicking on any given field glows quickly and then fades out.